 - The liability and risk is limited to the capital;

 - The transfer of shares or participation rights is simplified;

 After the share capital has been deposited in the newly created capital account and the documents have been prepared, executed and submitted to the Commercial Register, the registration of the company shall take 5 to 10 days.

 In Switzerland, the registration for tax purposes is not required for every formed company.
-Only the ones obliged to register for tax must file an application with the Federal Tax Administration after incorporating the company at the Swiss Commercial Register.
-The same rule applies for VAT registration.
+The companies obliged to register for tax purposes in Switzerland must file an application with the Federal Tax Administration after they are incorporated and registered with the Swiss Commercial Register.
+The same rules are applied in the case of applications for VAT registration.

 Depending on the type of business an investor chooses to open, certain permits and licenses might be required.
-Also, if the newly registered Swiss company has employees they must be registered for social security.
+In addition, if the registered Swiss company has employees, they must also be registered for social security.